chadmcrowell/killercoda-scenarios/cka/persistent-volumes/step1.md

 Create a Persistent Volume (PV) named `pv-volume` that has the following specifications:
 - a Delete `persistentVolumeReclaimPolicy`
 - Uses the strageClass named `local-path`
-- References a claim named `pv-claim` in the default namespace
 - Uses `hostPath` volume type, at path `/mnt/data`
 - Has a capacity of `1Gi`
 - Access mode is set to `ReadWriteOnce`